microbit-foundation/spec-universal-hex/docs/format.md

 ```
 X * 512 byte "hex blocks" for micro:bit v1 each containing
 {
+    Header metadata record for micro:bit v1
     Extended Linear Address
-    Header metadata record
-    10* 16 byte lines
+    10 * data record lines (16 bytes)
     Block end record (& padding)
 }
-End of file record/block (512 bytes, or compacted with previous block?)
 P * 512 byte "hex blocks" for micro:bit v2 each containing
 {
+    Header metadata record for micro:bit v2
     Extended Linear Address
-    Header metadata record
-    10* 16 byte lines
+    10 * "custom" data record lines (16 bytes)
     Block end record (& padding)
 }
 End of file record/block (512 bytes, or compacted with previous block?)
 ```

+Where `custom data record` contains an unused record-type that identifies micro:bit v2 data.

 As an initial test, a Python script has been used to convert a ‘standard’ micro:bit v1 Intel Hex file, broke it down in blocks of 10 records with 16 bytes of data each (the original data records were 16 bytes already), and modify each block to contain the following:

-- Start with an Extended Linear Address record
-- Follow with an undefined record type `0x0A` to include some metadata
+- Starts with an undefined record type `0x0A` to include some metadata
     - This could indicate the block of records is for a specific micro:bit version
     - Any other record type could be used
     - The data included in this case (`0xDEADC``0``DE`) is just a placeholder
+- Followed by an Extended Linear Address record
-- Then the original 10 Intel Hex data records
+- Then the original 10 data records
+    - micro:bit v1 data uses the standard Intel Hex data record (`0x04`)
+    - micro:bit v2 data uses an undefined record type (TODO: which record has been used in DAPlink-microbit?)
 - End with another undefined record type (`0x0B`)
     - In this case the record type is used only to indicate the block is ending
     - The `0xDEADC``0``DE` data in this case is only used to pad the block to  be 512 bytes long